In Buffalo, Biden mourns victims, says 'evil will not win'

 Associated Press

-BUFFALO (AP) — President Joe Biden on Tuesday condemned the poison of white supremacy and said the nation must “reject the lie” of the racist “replacement theory” espoused by the shooter who killed 10 Black people in Buffalo.
+BUFFALO (AP) — President Joe Biden mourned with Buffalo’s grieving families on Tuesday, then exhorted the nation to reject what he angrily labeled the poison of white supremacy.
+He said the nation must “reject the lie” of the racist “replacement theory” espoused by the shooter who killed 10 Black people in Buffalo.

-Speaking to victims’ families, local officials and first responders, Biden said America’s diversity is its strength and the nation must not be be distorted by a “hateful minority.”
+Speaking to victims’ families, local officials and first responders, Biden said America’s diversity is its strength, and warned that the nation must not be be distorted by a “hateful minority.”

+“The American experiment in democracy is in danger like it hasn’t been in my lifetime,” Biden said.
+“It’s in danger this hour.
+Hate and fear being given too much oxygen by those who pretend to love America but who don’t understand America.”

 In Buffalo, the president was confronting anew the forces of hatred he frequently says called him back to seek the White House.